evgeniasemez/TriviaGame/README.md

 # TriviaGame
+This is a web that uses moment and set time technique.
+Which allows you to go through question with a timer and have fun :)

 1) Set the Home Page with the Start Button and a fency title-name!
 2) Clicking the Start Button should hide the Home Page and Navigate to the first question page